 If you need assistance with your application, the Citizenship Application Support Service (CASS) is a free information and support service established by the New Communities Partnership.
 You can call the national helpline at (01) 819 6653 or visit one of their clinics.

-New applications should be sent to Citizenship Applications, Irish Naturalisation and Immigration Service, PO Box 73, Tipperary Town.
+New applications for adults (form 8) should be sent to Citizenship Applications, Irish Naturalisation and Immigration Service, PO Box 73, Tipperary Town.
 Note: this address is only for lodging new applications.
-All other citizenship correspondence should be sent to:
+All other citizenship correspondence should be sent to Citizenship Division, Department of Justice Office, Rosanna Road, Tipperary Town.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.